dotnet/BenchmarkDotNet/docs/articles/guides/console-args.md

 * Mono - it's going to use the Mono from `$Path`, you can override  it with `--monoPath`.
 * net46, net461, net462, net47, net471, net472, net48, net481 - to build and run benchmarks against specific .NET Framework version.
 * netcoreapp3.1, net5.0, net6.0, net7.0, net8.0 - to build and run benchmarks against specific .NET (Core) version.
 * nativeaot5.0, nativeaot6.0, nativeaot7.0, nativeaot8.0 - to build and run benchmarks using NativeAOT.
-Can be customized with additional options: `--ilcPath`, `--ilCompilerVersion`.
+Can be customized with additional options: `--ilcPackages`, `--ilCompilerVersion`.
 * mono6.0, mono7.0, mono8.0 - to build and run benchmarks with .Net 6+ using MonoVM.

 Example: run the benchmarks for .NET 4.7.2 and .NET 8.0: